Is Cardinal Newman's idea of conscience 'precisely modernist'?

 General points

-Newman’s comments about conscience have indeed been used by modernists – and were indeed being abused in Bishop Barron video to which Bishop Sanborn was responding.
+Newman’s comments about conscience have indeed been used by modernists – and were indeed being abused in Bishop Barron video to which the bishop was responding.

 However, being co-opted by heretics is not equivalent to being suspect oneself.
 If it were, we might be forced to conclude that all the men and women canonised or beatified by the post-conciliar papal claimants (such as even Pius IX) were suspect.
 But we know that many, who died long before Vatican II, were exemplary Catholics.
 We might also have to suspect St Augustine, who was recruited by Protestants and Jansenists to justify their heretical positions.